The concepts and connections between concepts which are to receive special

 Similarly, multiplication is, then, native to two-dimensional space,

-involution in general, or else only involution with a power of 3, native to
+exponentiation in general, or else only exponentiation with a power of 3, native to

 three-dimensional space.